NVIDIA/NVFlare/integration/nemo/examples/supervised_fine_tuning/README.md

 ## Supervised Fine-tuning (SFT) with NeMo

-In this example, we utilize NeMo's [supervised fine-tuning](https://github.com/NVIDIA/NeMo-Megatron-Launcher#515-instruction-following-via-supervised-finetuning--sft-) feature to showcase how to fine-tune the whole model on supervised data for learning how to follow user specified instructions.
+In this example, we utilize NeMo's [supervised fine-tuning](https://github.com/NVIDIA/NeMo-Megatron-Launcher#515-instruction-following-via-supervised-finetuning--sft-) feature to showcase how to fine-tune the whole model on supervised data for learning how to follow user-specified instructions.

 Due to the large model size of the LLM, we use NVFlare's streaming feature to transfer the model in chunks.

 ## Dependencies
-This example running a 1.3B GPT model requires considerable computational resources.
+This example of running a 1.3B GPT model requires considerable computational resources.
 For training 1.3B model, SFT needs ~24GB GPU memory using fp16 precision.
-Hence, to run three clients in parallel, we can compute the resource needed accordingly.
+Hence, we can compute the resources needed accordingly to run three clients in parallel.

 The example for a 3-client 1.3B GPT model experiment can be performed on either three 32 GB V100 GPUs, or one 80 GB A100 GPU.

-We assume you followed the instructions [here](../../README.md#requirements) to install the NeMo, NVFlare, and the NeMo-NVFlare package.

 The example was tested using the [NeMo Docker container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/nemo), available with `docker pull nvcr.io/nvidia/nemo:23.06`.